JanLahmann/Quantego/README.md

 # Quantego

-Quantego is a Lego model of the IBM Quantum System One quantum computer
+## Quantego is a Lego model of the IBM Quantum System One quantum computer

 It has been mentioned first on LinkedIn in December 2021 https://www.linkedin.com/feed/update/urn:li:activity:6875070856679231488/ and again in April 2022 https://www.linkedin.com/feed/update/urn:li:activity:6920362102687723520/ .

-As there were a few requests for a list of the parts, this GitHub repo features a slightly simplified version made of 20 bricks.
+This GitHub repo features a slightly simplified version made of 20 bricks.

-Optional modifications might be to replace some of the 2x4 bricks (step 3) by 2x2 bricks to improve stability of the rack, or to replace the 8x8 bricks (step 2 and step 5) by 2x4 bricks which might be easier and cheaper to buy.
+Optional modifications might be to replace some of the 2x4 bricks (step 3) with 2x2 bricks to improve stability of the rack, or to replace the 8x8 bricks (step 2 and step 5) with 2x4 bricks which might be easier and cheaper to buy.
 In that case, 2x4 tiles can be added to improve stability of the top and base.

+Colors are black for the 2x4 and 8x8 bricks, "trans-clear" for the panels (i.e. glass windows), and white for the other three types of bricks.

+The instructions have been created with the http://stud.io lego digital design software.
+Part numbers are as on https://www.bricklink.com/.

+---

 In case you modify the model - or build you own quantum computer model - please let us know by creating an issue or pull request.

+---
+This GitHub project is not affiliated in any way with Lego nor bricklink.